manuel-rubio/drivers/gateway/README.md

 ## Getting started

-You can use `make` to build and start a interactive shell with everything running.
+You can use `make run` to build and start a interactive shell with everything running.

 ## Test it!